 Upon entering Magical Movements, there is a warm, inviting feeling.
 The 2,000+ square foot space includes a spacious mirrored dance studio, private dressing room, kitchen, rest rooms, and waiting area – complete with closed circuit television to view classes.
 Located on the Harrison/Mamaroneck border, we are easily accessible from many Westchester towns and cities.
 Parking is plentiful, and shops are within walking distance.

 Linda Francica Laraqui began her performing arts training at 7 years-old.
 She studied many dance forms, earned the lead in her elementary school musicals, played the piano, sang solos with the chorus, and choreographed for various school events.
 Linda continued her studies at Manhattanville College, majoring in Dance and Theatre.
 She performed in the realm of renowned choreographers, created several pieces of her own, and was president of the college’s student dance organization.
 During this time, Linda danced on MTV’s Direct Effect, studied voice, and appeared in a TV commercial.
 She graduated with a Bachelor of Arts degree, magna cum laude, departmental and porfolio honors.
 Through the years, Linda has been awarded for her achievements in the performing arts.
 Before opening Magical Movements, Linda worked with children at studios, pre-schools, and artistic programs across Westchester County.
 With a childhood dream and the guidance of her entrepreneurial dad, she opened Magical Movements School of Dance in September 2003.
-Linda not only directs the studio, but teaches actively, entertains at birthday parties, runs the summer camp, coaches and choreographs The Shooting Stars, Magical Movements’ preteen-teen company.
+Linda not only directs the studio, but teaches and entertains at birthday parties.
+Linda is thrilled to have one of her very first students, Alyssa Pellegrino, working alongside her to coach and choreograph The Shooting Stars, Magical Movements’ preteen-teen company.